Q: What is AWS Distro for OpenTelemetry?

 Q: How do I get started with the AWS Distro for OpenTelemetry when using AWS Lambda?

 You can include the OpenTelemetry Lambda Layer as part of your function using the AWS console or AWS CloudFormation templates.
-The layer will be available in Python and can be configured to send trace data to AWS X-Ray using environment variables.
+The layer is available in multiple languages and can be configured to send trace data to AWS X-Ray and destinations that support OpenTelemetry Protocol (OTLP).
 Refer to the Getting started guide when using AWS Distro for OpenTelemetry with AWS Lambda.